spydersoft-consulting/pi-monitor/README.md

 > If you are using Gmail to send, you need to set your account's `Allow Less Secure Apps` setting to `true`

-### StatusPage.io (statuspage_io.config.json)
+### StatusPage Configuration

-`statuspage_io.config.json` is a required configuration file that defines settings for reporting incidents and component updats to statuspage.io.
-See the table below for details.

 | Attribute | Description | Required? |
 | ------- | ----------- | ---------|
 | apiKey | API Key for statuspage.io | Yes |
 | pageId | Page ID for statuspage.io | Yes |

-## Object Definitions

 ### StatusCheck

 A `statusCheck` represents a simple request to the defined `url`.
 If a non-200 the request generates an exception or a non-200 response, the site is determined to be down.

-If `statusPageComponentId` is defined, statuspage.io will be updated according to the following rules.
+If `statusPage` is defined, statuspage.io will be updated according to the following rules.

 - If the site returns a 2xx response and statuspage.io lists the component as non-operational:
     - The component's status will be set to operational